texttochange/vusion-frontend/README.rst

 	2.Click on add a new user
 	3.Feelin the infromation but on Host select local and Global privileges check all then press go

+while in the mysql console,navigate to to users table and create two users; "cake" and "cake_test" and grant all privileges to these users by issuing the commands below

+         1.GRANT ALL PRIVILEGES ON *.* TO 'cake'@'localhost' IDENTIFIED BY 'password';
+         2.GRANT ALL PRIVILEGES ON *.* TO 'cake_test'@'localhost' IDENTIFIED BY 'password';

+Run vusion.sql
+        mysql -u root -p < app/Test/data/mySQL/vusion.sql

 PHP Modules
 -----------
 Modules need to be install and configure in PHP

 - MongoDB PHP Driver v1.2.9 (https://github.com/mongodb/mongo-php-driver/tags)
+- Download a .tar.gz file
+- Open a terminal
+- tar zxvf mongodb-php-driver-<commit_id>.tar.gz //commit id is the version of mongo driver
+- cd mongodb-php-driver-<commit_id>
+- phpize
+- ./configure
+- make all
+- sudo make install

 Development PHP Modules
 -----------------------

 - Pear
+sudo apt-get install php-pear

 - PHPUnit
+sudo apt-get install phpunit

 Jenkins
 -------
 To run the different build task from build.xml, you need to install

 - Jdk6
+sudo apt-get install openjdk-6-jre;

 - Ant
+sudo apt-get install -u ant;
+sudo apt-get insatll ant;

 Apache configuration for mod_xsendfile(export)
 --------------------------------